ZhengC1/CodeChallenge/README.md

 ### Testing
 ```
-For this project, i would have preferred even a mock json file of customers and their purchases so that i could see to what percentage my recommendations aligned with their product purchases
+For this project, i would have preferred even a mock json file of customers and
+their purchases so that i could see to what percentage my recommendations aligned
+with their product purchases

 The Test.py file is essentially the CodeChallenge.py file but much wordier and prints out multiple reviews

+$python Test.py
 ```

 ### Prerequisities